What is a Cookie Consent Mode?

 Implied cookie consent mode means to grant permission or access to track your activity and collect personal information when visiting a website.
-Implied cookie consent mode is also called opt-in cookie consent mode, or “the soft way” for cookie consent.
+Implied cookie consent mode is also called opt-out cookie consent mode, or “the soft way” for cookie consent.
 If a website user accepts implied cookie consent mode, all cookies are set at the website user’s computer and the website user is just informed about cookies.
 Cookies are deleted only if the user declines cookies.

-“ 'consent’ of the data subject means any freely given, specific, informed and unambiguous indication of the data subject’s wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her”
+“ 'consent’ of the data subject means any freely given, specific, informed, and unambiguous indication of the data subject’s wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her”

 GDPR treats implied cookie consent as valid only when it is: